1.0 Introduction

 .region

 field).
-While they all have the same functionality, they are completely independent, and account information and data are not shared across region boundaries.
+While they all have the same functionality, they are completely independent, and account information and data are not shared across regional boundaries.

 REGIONS | LOCATIONS | SERVICES |